Contact Us for a Free Consultation (213) 542-0979

 Common Types Of Sex Crimes We Handle

-Over the course of the last 25 years, I have handled thousands of sex crime cases.
-I've pretty much defended people for just about every single sex crime related penal code violation.
+Over the last 25 years, I have handled thousands of sex crime cases.
+I've pretty much-defended people for just about every single sex crime-related penal code violation.
 Some common ones that we see are sexual batteries, which is Penal Code Section 243.4.

-The majority of the sex crime cases that we see involve people who know each other, whether they are family members, people who are dating or people who are friends with one another.
-There are also cases that involve strangers touching people.
+The majority of the sex crime cases that we see involve people who know each other, whether they are family members, people who are dating, or people who are friends with one another.
+Some cases include strangers touching people.

-I think the prosecutors and judges treat those types of cases much more harshly.
-Obviously, it's very serious when a stranger is violating somebody else's personal space in a sexual way.
-The prosecutors really come down hard on those offenders, and obviously, I represent those individuals as well.
+I think the prosecutors and judges treat those cases much more harshly.
+It's very serious when a stranger is violating somebody else's personal space sexually.
+The prosecutors come down hard on those offenders, and obviously, I also represent those individuals.

-Is A Sex Crime a State or Federal Case?
+Is Sex Crime a State or Federal Case?

 There are a lot of sex crimes that could be charged at either the state or federal level.
-I think the difference is in regards to which type of cases the federal government chooses to take.
+The difference is in the type of cases the federal government chooses to take.
 The answer to that is that the federal government is usually dealing with child pornography cases or cases that are more sophisticated.

 How Can I Protect Myself If Arrested For a Sex Crime

-Your attorney is going to be your champion, and they know how to deal with these types of cases.
-One of the best investigative tools that the authorities have is getting the person to give them information and incriminate themselves.
-So, that's obviously not a good idea.
+Your attorney will be your champion; they know how to deal with these types of cases.
+One of the best investigative tools the authorities have is getting the person to give them information and incriminate themselves.
+So, that's not a good idea.

 Another thing that the authorities will do is have the alleged victim call the defendant, and they will record that call (which they're allowed to do).
 They will then feed the questions to the alleged victim so that the defendant incriminates themselves on tape.

-Your best first move is to get with an attorney and be honest with them.
-Anything that you say under the privilege of the attorney-client relationship cannot be disclosed, whether you hire the attorney or not.
-You want to get in front of somebody who has done these types of cases before and has had success.
-Give them the path you're about to go down so that they can really tell you what the best course of action is.
+You want to get in front of somebody who has done these types of cases before and has succeeded.
+Please give them the path you're about to go down so they can tell you the best course of action.

 Related Content: